ccrusius/gradle-erlang-plugin/README.md

 # Specifying which Erlang to Use

-The Erlang installation to be used is given by the `installation` property of the `erlang` extension.
-The default uses whatever you have on your `$PATH`.
-If you need to specify the path to an installation, you need to set the `erlangRoot` project property before applying the plugin.
-Example:
+The Erlang installation to be used is pointed to by the `erlangRoot` project property.
+The default uses whatever you have on your `$PATH`, so in most cases you do not need to touch it.
+Here's an example of what you would do to override it:

 ```groovy
 plugins {
   id 'org.ccrusius.erlang'